shashankg7/shashankg7.github.io/index.md

 Some updates:

+* [Sept] Invited talk at ShareChat on Safe Unbiased Learning to Rank.
+* [August] Invited talk at Meta AI New York on Safe Unbiased Learning to Rank.
 * [July] Visiting Meta AI London as Research Scientist Intern, working with the Modern Recommender Systems (MRS) team.
 I am currently working on off-policy learning for two staged recommender system.
 * [July] Two papers (extended abstracts) accepted at the CONSEQUENCES workshop, collocated with RecSys'23.
 First work is (SIGIR) resubmission on safe unbiased LTR; second work is on examining & mitigating selection bias in preference elicitation for recsys.
 * [Jun 13] Paper on "A Deep Generative Recommendation Method for Unbiased Learning from Implicit Feedback" got accepted at ICTIR'23, collocated with SIGIR'23.